nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/MF_INSTALL_PLAN.md

 ## Setup

+> You have to follow all of these steps in order for this to work.

 Open a new terminal window, copy pasta the following command into the terminal and hit enter to run it.
 It will create a basic file structure for you and create some starter code in the `~/workspace/modern-farm` directory.

 ```sh